Copper Mountain Mine

 Mining Method: Copper Mountain uses large equipment and conventional open pit methods to mine the ore.
 Mining is carried out in three separate pits that will eventually merge to form one super pit that allows better access to mineralized areas.
 Blasting is done 2-3 times a week.
 Blasted ore is loaded by hydraulic shovels into haul trucks that haul the ore to the primary crusher, and transport waste rock to waste rock dumps.

 Mineral Processing: Crushed ore is conveyed (> 1 km) to the mill that can process ~35,000 tonnes of ore per day.
-The ore travels through ball mill circuits which pulverize ore to sand.
+The ore travels through ball mill circuits which pulverize the ore to sand.
 The slurry is piped to flotation cells which float a copper concentrate to a cleaner flotation circuit, then finally to a thickener tank before being dried.
 Tailings from the flotation cells are then cycloned to remove water.
 Tailings are piped to the tailings pond; water in the pond is returned to the mill for reuse.

 Markets: Copper Mountain's copper concentrate is transported by truck to Vancouver Wharves in the Port of Vancouver, where it is loaded onto bulk carriers and shipped to Japan for smelting and refining.
 The first shipment in 2011 was made up of 11,200 wet metric tonnes of concentrate containing approximately 5.6 million pounds of payable copper, 40,600 payable ounces of silver, and 2,470 payable ounces of gold.